 But not in that order…

-Why Shore Diving is Sometimes Preferable to Boat Diving
+Why Cozumel Shore Diving is Better than Boat Diving (…Sometimes!)

 First of all, why would you opt for shore diving when there are so many perfectly good dive boats and dive masters operating around the island of Cozumel?!